natetowsley/obsidian_sync/01 School/CSUMB/Fall 2025/CST-336/07 Intro to Node.md

 const timesTwo = params => params * 2;
 ```
 - Arrow functions inherit the value of the keyword 'this'
+- Parameters always need parenthesis unless only one parameter

 # Fetching Data from Web APIs
 - Use `node-fetch` package